DNM1008/Computer-Vision/README.md

 ## Overview of the applications

-There are 8 python files, 7 of which (minus debug.py) should run a GUI.
+In `/ModelsYolo/python/apps/`, there are 8 python files, 7 of which (minus debug.py) should run a GUI.

 - `area_define.py` is used for testing, it should allow the user to import an image file and a coordinate file and graph those coordinates on the image,